merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

                  -c CONTIGS.db
 ```

-and click the draw button, switch the Bin panel, I will see this display:
+click the draw button, and switch to the Bin panel, I will see this display:

 [![scg-taxonomy]({{images}}/igd-vanilla.png)]({{images}}/igd-vanilla.png){:.center-img .width-90}